 Any Jewish couple with a connection to COS-SJCC may be called to the Torah in the weeks leading up to their wedding even if the wedding will not take place in the area.
 In the event of an out-of-town wedding, in particular, it gives the members of the congregation an opportunity to celebrate with the future bride and groom.
 Following the special blessing for the couple, the congregation showers the bride and groom with candy, wishing them a life of sweetness together.

-Our new sanctuary configuration is ideal for weddings and our clergy are thrilled to be available for the weddings of members and children of members.
+Our new sanctuary configuration is ideal for weddings and our clergy are thrilled to be part of your special day.
 Rabbi Friedman typically meets with a couple for one year leading up to the wedding ceremony.
-This gives the rabbi and the couple ample opportunity to prepare not only for the wedding day itself, but for the many days to follow.
+This gives the rabbi and the couple ample opportunity to prepare not only for the wedding day itself, but for the many days and years to follow.

 Funerals & Unveilings

 Rabbi Friedman and Cantor Roth are always available in the event of a death in the family of our members.
 In the event of a death, you may contact the synagogue directly (908-273-8130) or you can have the funeral home of your choice contact the Rabbi and Cantor.
-Once the synagogue is aware of such a loss, our Shivah Minyan Committee will work to ensure that you have everything you need to sit shivah – including books, yarmulkes, shivah chairs and a minyan of people.
+Once the synagogue is aware of such a loss, we will work to ensure that you have everything you need to sit shivah—including books, yarmulkes, shivah chairs, and a minyan of people.